 • 2004: held a major traveling exhibition in Japan

-• 2005: The complete collection of Kusama prints from 1974 to 2004 was released
+• 2005: the complete collection of Kusama’s prints from 1974 to 2004 was released

-• 2006: Received the Cultural Merit Award, the Prince Takamado Cultural Achievement Award, and the World Culture Award
+• 2006: received the Cultural Merit Award, the Prince Takamado Cultural Achievement Award, and the World Culture Award

 • 2009: was selected as a contributor to culture

-• 2014: won the Ango Award
+• 2014: won the Ango Prize

-• 2016: she was awarded the Order of Cultural Merit and became the fourth woman to receive the award
+• 2016: was awarded the Order of Cultural Merit and became the fourth woman to receive the award

-Exhibitions by Yayoi Kusama
+Exhibitions of Yayoi Kusama

-• "Yayoi Kusama: New York / Tokyo", Tokyo Museum of Contemporary Art, 1999
+• “Yayoi Kusama: New York / Tokyo,” Tokyo Contemporary Art Museum, 1999

-• "Kusama Matrix", Moriyama Museum of Art, 2004
+• “Kusama Matrix,” Moriyama Art Museum, 2004

 • Venice Biennale, 2007